How do I make my first appointment as a new patient with SWPG?

 What should I expect on my first visit?

 Upon arrival to our office you will be asked to complete a medical history questionnaire to help us understand your condition.
 We will confirm your current demographical and insurance information, and you will be asked to sign some release forms necessary for us to obtain additional records.
-(You may also obtain these online and may be completed out prior to arrival).
+(You may also obtain these online and may be completed prior to arrival).
 A medical assistant will start a computerized medical record, asking you about your pain, how it started, and assist with any questions about the paperwork.
 Shortly thereafter you will typically be seen by a Nurse Practitioner (NP) or Physician's Assistant (PA) who will begin in-depth data gathering and review of your history.
 During this time, medical records, imaging studies and all other reports will be reviewed.
 A complete history of all the medications past and present, which have ever been prescribed, will be carefully reviewed.
 Please bring all old and current medications in their original containers.
 A problem-based exam will be performed.
 Often, during this evaluation it may be apparent that more/additional records are needed.
 New, or additional tests or imaging studies may be necessary before your physician can formulate a plan of care for you.
 Frequently, medication changes and/or treatment recommendations will occur at your FIRST visit, but not always.
 If any additional tests, screens, scans or consultations are felt necessary these will need to be obtained.
 This information is then reviewed by a physician and a preliminary treatment plan is formulated, and will be discussed with you at your first follow up visit.
-Pain blocks, if recommended may, require pre-certification from your health plan and can take up to 2 weeks to obtain, depending on the type of plan and treatment being suggested.
+Pain blocks, if recommended, may require pre-certification from your health plan and can take up to 2 weeks to obtain, depending on the type of plan and treatment being suggested.
 As every situation is different, it may be necessary for you to be seen every 2-3 weeks to evaluate your response to therapy.
 Once stable improvement is achieved, patients are seen every 1-3 months, based on need.

 My Doctor referred me to your office.
 He/she won't refill my pain medication any more.
 Why?